 As manufacturers build them to be travel-friendly and serve under unstable conditions, these products come with perfect durability.
-Moreover, some of them have a very useful LED light for the night, while others have water-proof material, compact designs, and lightweight.
+Moreover, some of them have a very useful LED light for the night, while others have water-proof material, compact designs, and are lightweight.

 Up next, I’m going to give you some amazingly beneficial tips for friendly-budget travels with your dog.